I came across an interesting Search Engine Land post last week. It inspired me to search and see if I could find a related patent from Google:

 Predicted Search Suggestions

-Google will sometimes display search suggestions using autocomplete and also based upon user data from previous queries from a searcher’s previous search history, or the history of someone whom the searcher may be associated with, such as a fellow member of an organization or a co-worker.
+Google will sometimes display search suggestions using autocomplete and also based upon user data from previous queries from a searcher’s previous search history.
+Or from the history of someone whom the searcher may be associated with, such as a fellow member of an organization or a co-worker.

-While results related to those previous queries were ranked based upon such things as relevance and backlinks, the search suggestions may include results that searchers spent long clicks upon, including long times viewing.
+While results related to those previous queries can be ranked based upon relevance and backlinks, the search suggestions may include results that searchers spent long clicks upon, including long times viewing.

 So under this patent, predictions about search suggestions chosen using autocomplete may best meet a searcher’s informational needs by being searches that include results remembered as resulting in long clicks and long viewing times.